Senator Gillibrand Announces New Legislation To Help Expand Small Businesses, Boost Manufacturing

 Gillibrand’s legislation would help these small businesses expand and create jobs here instead of overseas by giving them access to the capital they need to scale-up and commercialize their innovations.
 The bill creates a loan program that allows private investment firms to leverage funds provided by the government to help emerging manufacturers commercialize their products.
 The program, modeled on the Small Business Administration’s (SBA) Small Business Investment Companies (SBIC) program, would allow approved participating investment firms to raise capital that would then be invested into emerging manufacturers’ businesses.
 Any fees, interest, and profits received from the investments would be used to offset the cost of the program.

-Gillibrand first introduced the legislation in August along with U.S. Senators Corey Booker (D-NJ), Patty Murray (D-WA), Chris Coons (D-DE) and Gary Peters (D-MI).
+Gillibrand introduced the legislation on August 4th along with U.S. Senators Corey Booker (D-NJ), Patty Murray (D-WA), Chris Coons (D-DE) and Gary Peters (D-MI).
 This legislation is supported by the Information Technology and Innovation Foundation, National Venture Capital Association, Association for Corporate Growth, and the Small Business Investor Alliance.